Funeral Etiquette Guide

 Whilst floral tributes are traditionally given at funerals, today many prefer to take donations for a specific charity instead.
 Where this is the case, the suggested charity will often be stated in the funeral notice or on the order of service booklets which will be handed to you at the church or crematorium.

-If you take your phone or any other electronic device to the funeral with you, ensure that it is turned off or set to completely silent (not just vibrate!) before the service begins.
+Should you take your phone or any other electronic device to the funeral with you, ensure that it is turned off or set to completely silent before the service begins.
 Keep your phone away during the service.
 You should also avoid taking any photos during or after the funeral unless requested to by a chief mourner.